carlosganzerla/ptql/README.md

 To run the program, use the SBCL implementation (There's a warning suppression macro which uses SBCL specific stuff, apart from that the program should run fine on any other implementation).
+I`ll try to make it portable some other time.

 ```shell
 sudo pacman -Sy sbcl